Brazil

 Family farming is strengthened and supported in an inclusive transition to sustainable production in the cocoa and livestock sectors.
 Training programs focus on sustainable agriculture, legal compliance, and social standards, ensuring farmers adopt low-carbon practices and sustainable land use.
 Special emphasis is placed on promoting gender-inclusive value chains and encouraging youth participation in leadership roles.

-SAFE Brazil promotes low-carbon agriculture in alignment with the national ABC+ Plan, which reduces emissions by encouraging sustainable practices in cocoa and cattle farming.
-Initiatives like AgroBrasil+Sustentável track compliance with environmental criteria, while the Amazônia+Sustentável plan strengthens governance to align farming with national climate goals.
-These efforts contribute to significant reductions in greenhouse gas emissions, fostering sustainable agriculture across Brazil.
+SAFE Brazil promotes low-carbon agriculture in alignment with Brazilian public policies, such as the national ABC+ Plan and the AgroBrasil+Sustentável Platform.
+The plan reduces emissions by encouraging sustainable practices in cocoa and cattle farming, while the platform tracks compliance with social and environmental criteria.
+These efforts contribute to significant reductions in greenhouse gas emissions, fostering sustainable agriculture across Brazil and strengthening governance to align farming with national climate goals.

 Market Access and Financial Inclusion